Masthead

 The following question was answered by an expert in the appropriate field:

-In a nuclear stress laboratory, radiation doses to nursing personnel can favorably be reduced by applying the radiation safety principles of the time, distance, and contamination control.
+In a nuclear stress laboratory, radiation doses to nursing personnel can favorably be reduced by applying the radiation safety principles of time, distance, and contamination control.
 Minimize your time in any area where radiopharmaceutical dosages and/or patients who have recently been administered a radiopharmaceutical are present.
 Maximize distance whenever possible.
 Maximizing distance is one of the best and often easiest radiation safety principles to apply as a nurse in a nuclear stress laboratory.
 If you do not have to be in direct contact with a patient to perform your duties, step back a step or two.
-Moving from a couple of feet away to four feet away reduces your radiation exposure about a factor of four (400 percent).
+Moving from a couple of feet away to four feet away reduces your radiation exposure by about a factor of four (400%).
 Perform good contamination control by practicing universal precautions, washing your hands, and monitoring yourself regularly.

-Finally, although the radiation dose generally received by nursing personnel working in a nuclear stress laboratory is generally low and not a concern even if the individual is pregnant, confidence and piece of mind are also important.
+Finally, although the radiation dose generally received by nursing personnel working in a nuclear stress laboratory is generally low and not a concern even if the individual is pregnant, confidence and peace of mind are also important.
 I recommend that you discuss your concerns and specific applications of radiation safety principles with your radiation safety officer.
-The radiation safety officer is responsible by regulation to ensure the radiation dose to you and your fetus are maintained within regulatory limits and are kept ALARA and to provide you guidance in regard to radiation safety.
+The radiation safety officer is responsible by regulation to ensure the radiation dose to you and your fetus is maintained within regulatory limits and is kept ALARA and to provide you guidance in regard to radiation safety.
 If desired, declare your pregnancy and request a fetal dosimeter.
-Although the doses detected by most dosimeters are not available for a period of time, they do document the dose received and frequently confirm the dose received is either indistinguishable from natural background or very low and that applying radiation safety principles minimized any radiation dose received.
+Although the doses detected by most dosimeters are not available for a period of time, they do document the dose received and frequently confirm that the dose received is either indistinguishable from natural background or very low and that applying radiation safety principles minimized any radiation dose received.

 Victoria Morris, MS, CHP